jakebullet70/OctoTouchController/README.md

 </p>

 # OctoTouchController (OctoTC)
-A dedicated touch screen controller for Octoprint supporting older Android phones / tablets (Android 4.X) Device specs: Android **4.x or above**, 4inch screen with a minimum resolution of 680x340.
-It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).
+A dedicated touch screen controller for Octoprint supporting **older Android phones / tablets** (Android 4.X) Device specs: Android **4.x and above**, 4inch screen with a minimum resolution of 680x340.
+(Single core - 512Mb) It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).
 ** Works with OctoKlipper **

+NOTE: Newer Android phones WILL NOT WORK.
+I know now Android 13 fails and I have tested Android 4,5,6 and 7 myself.
+Google is **very** famous for breaking existing software with newer releases.

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!
+No need for access to the Google Play Store.

 ### Project Purpose
-Reclaim those old Phones / Tablets that are sitting around that *DO NOT* have access to the Google store anymore.
+**Reclaim** those old Phones / Tablets that are sitting around that **DO NOT** have access to the Google store anymore.
-This in *not a replacement* for Octoprint but a way to add a dedicated touch screen to your printer using old - unused Android hardware.
+This in *not a replacement* for Octoprint but a way to add a dedicated touch screen to your printer using **old - unused** Android hardware.

 ### Features
-Supports Android 4.X to the latest version
+Supports Android 4.X to about Android V9.0
 Native Android app, not a re-packaged web app
 Portrait or landscape modes
 Built in filament loading - unloading wizard
 Built in manual bed leveling wizard
 Support for Sonoff power device without Octoprint plugin
-Colors themes to match your printers look
+Colors [themes](https://github.com/jakebullet70/OctoTouchController/wiki/Custom-Theme) to match your printers look
 View / select and print files right on the touch screen
 Theme color builder